kaltura/DeveloperPortalDocs/documentation/PlayKit/KalturaAnalyticsPlugin-Android.md

 ---
 layout: page
-title: Configuring the Player to use Kaltura Analytics Plugin in Android Devices
+title: Configuring the Kaltura Video Player to use Kaltura Analytics Plugin in Android Devices
 subcat: Android
 weight: 295
 ---